Krissy & Ericka

-Krissy & Ericka is a Filipino pop-acoustic music duo.
+Krissy & Ericka are a Filipino pop-acoustic music duo.

 History

 Krissy and Ericka Villongco are sisters.
 Ericka was born 10 months earlier than Krissy.
-Her cousin, Cris Villonco, also a stage actress and singer.
-They first appeared on YouTube and doing covers.
-A cover of Taylor Swift's "Sparks Fly", made with AJ Rafael, was shown on Ryan Seacrest's website, and they were signed to MCA Music.
+Her cousin, Cris Villonco, is also a stage actress and singer.
+They began singing at a young age.
+Krissy also appeared on the ABS-CBN competition show Little Big Star, competing against Jake Zyrus (then known as Charice Pempengco) and Sam Concepcion.
+They first appeared on YouTube in 2007 doing acoustic covers.
+They were then signed to MCA Music.

 In 2009, they released their self-titled debut album under MCA Records.
+It included the singles "Up Up, Down Down" and "Don't Say You Love Me".